 4% Cash Back at Restaurants + $300 cash bonus

 The Capital One® Savor® Cash Rewards Credit Card rewards you with 4% cash back on dining.
 On top of that, you get 2% cash back at grocery stores and 1% on all other purchases.
 You also get a $300 bonus after you spend $3,000 in purchases in the first three months.

-There is no annual fee the first year, $95 thereafter and no foreign transaction fees.
+There is a $0 intro for first year; $95 after that and no foreign transaction fees.

 Get more details HERE.